 Ideas for Structuring Your Piano Practice

 Whether taking piano lessons, a group class, or learning on your own — progress at the instrument depends in large part on how you practice!
 So, wondering how to structure your piano practice?
 Wondering ‘how do I organize my practice sessions?’.
 Here are few insights that can be used by adults and children alike!
+If you would like to learn more about piano lessons in NYC, or if you need to work with a piano instructor in Queens or another borough, please get in touch.
+We would love to work with you.

 Set apart a time to practice, and make it regular!